ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 	geth -—networkid="12345" console

-It is also possible to run geth with a custom genesis block from a JSON file by supplying the `--genesis` flag.
+It is also possible to run geth with a custom genesis block from a JSON file by supplying the `geth init /path/to/file` command.
 The genesis JSON file should have the following format:

 ```js
 {